Mongkok

 Above: Typical traffic in Mongkok area

-Mongkok is known for having heavy traffic, both of pedestrians and vehicles.
+Mongkok is known for its heavy traffic, both of pedestrians and vehicles.
 Other than the main thoroughfairs like Argyle Street and Nathan Road, the side streets are seldom unoccupied.
 The scene in the photo to the left is not considered

 a traffic jam - the cars are just waiting for the traffic